ADA-research/Sparkle/Examples/selection_multi-file_instance.md

 #### Add instances

-Add instances in a given directory, without running solvers or feature extractors yet.
-The directory should contain a file `sparkle_instance_list.txt` describing which files together form an instance.
+Add instance files in a given directory, without running solvers or feature extractors yet.
+In addition to the instance files, the directory should contain a file `sparkle_instance_list.txt` where each line contains a space separated list of files that together form an instance.

 `Commands/add_instances.py --run-solver-later --run-extractor-later Examples/Resources/CCAG/Instances/CCAG/`

 #### Add solvers

-Add solvers with a wrapper containing the executable name of the solver and a string of command line parameters, without running the solvers yet
+Add solvers (here for the constrained covering array generation (CCAG) problem) with a wrapper containing the executable name of the solver and a string of command line parameters, without running the solvers yet

-(the directory should contain both the executable and the wrapper)
+Each solver directory should contain the solver executable and a wrapper

 `Commands/add_solver.py --run-solver-later --deterministic 0 Examples/Resources/CCAG/Solvers/TCA/`